 To be considered for the program, schools/teachers need to submit the name of the student performer who plays the Leading Male and/or Female character in the school musical resented during the 2014-15 academic year.

-The Ovation Awards is presented by Wharton Center for Performing Arts in partnership with Broadway Grand Rapids and Broadway In Detroit.
+The Ovation Awards is presented by Wharton Center for Performing Arts in partnership with Broadway Grand Rapids and Broadway In Detroit, with additional support from Nancy Passanante.

 For more information on The National High School Musical Theatre Awards, also known as The Jimmy Awards, visit www.NHSMTA.org.

-All nominees will be notified via email by April 27, 2015 of their acceptance into the Ovation Awards if all materials have been received.
+All nominees will be notified via email on or before May 4, 2015 of their acceptance into the Ovation Awards if all materials have been received.

 THE OVATION AWARDS RULES AND REGULATIONS

-Wharton Center is presenting The Ovation Awards to enable Michigan schools to participate in The National High School Musical Theatre Awards (NHSMTA,www.nhsmta.org), a national celebration of outstanding student achievement in high school musical theatre.
+Wharton Center presents the Ovation Awards to enable Michigan schools to participate in The National High School Musical Theatre Awards (NHSMTA,www.nhsmta.org), a national celebration of outstanding student achievement in high school musical theatre.

 - Best Performance by an Actor